gruvix/CRUD-Clubs/README.md

 ## Tests <a name="tests"></a>

--Install dependencies `npm install`

--Run the server `npm run dev:templateNodemon`
+-Run the servers

--Run cypress `npm run dev:cypress`
+-Run cypress `npm run test`

 -Select end to end testing